Isaac Kobina Abban: Chief Justice

-He left for Seychelles where he served as the Chief Justice from 1990 to 1993.
+Abban left for Seychelles where he served as the Chief Justice from 1990 to 1993.
 On his return to Ghana, he rejoined the Judicial Service of Ghana and was appointed to the Supreme Court of Ghana.
 On 22 February 1995, he was appointed Chief Justice by the President, Jerry Rawlings.

 Death

 Justice Abban was due to retire on 1 May 2001, for health reasons.
 He died a few days before that on 21 April 2001 in Accra, Ghana at the age of 67.